Furnace Repair Checklist

 - Make certain that the switch is switched to “heat” instead of “off” or “cool.”

 - Ensure the program is showing the correct day and time and is scheduled to “run.”
 If you’re having a hard time getting out of the schedule, set the temperature by using the up/down arrows and using the “hold” button.
-This will make the heating to start if thermostat scheduling is an issue.
+This will cause the furnace to start if thermostat is causing an issue.

 - Set the temperature setting to 5 degrees above the temperature of the room.